UfukTopalan/AdaptiveGenomics_Isophya/Methods.md

 ```bash
 sbatch genotype.sh isophya71.bamlist ~/references/isophya_contigs_CAYMY.fasta
 ```
-We created the beagle file, mafs file, bcf file, geno file and tped file which we'll use all this file in our analysis.
+We created the beagle file, mafs file, bcf file, geno file and tped file which we'll use all this files for our analysis.

 ## Population structure (PCA)